wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-apache-spark-ipython-notebook-machine-learning.md

 Before we start building the application, let us understand the structure of the data and the kind of analysis we will do on the data.

-In this article, we use the sample **HVAC.csv** data file that is available on all HDInsight clusters by default at **\HdiSamples\HdiSamples\SensorSampleData\hvac**.
+In this article, we use the sample **HVAC.csv** data file that is available in the Azure Storage account that you associated with the HDInsight cluster.
+Within the storage account, the file is at **\HdiSamples\HdiSamples\SensorSampleData\hvac**.
 Download and open the CSV file to get a snapshot of the data.

 ![HVAC data snapshot](./media/hdinsight-apache-spark-ipython-notebook-machine-learning/hdispark.ml.show.data.png "Snapshot of the HVAC data")